- Apr 8, 2025

 1. Block Concept

-The Block concept organizes maintenance tasks into grouped Maintenance Checks based on their intervals.
+The Block concept organizes maintenance tasks into grouped maintenance checks based on their intervals.
 This approach involves fewer but larger maintenance events, reducing the frequency of checks while allowing more extensive maintenance tasks to be performed together.

 Best for: Aging aircraft, long-haul operations, and large fleets.